 Uber going full chaos mode lit up the work group chat here at P.TV, with everyone checking out their own stats and trying to piece together any time a one-star rating may have been handed out.

 If you are also keen to be proud of yourself and/or find out just how much of a menace you’ve been in the back seat over the years, you can find your own rider ratings super easy.

 Make sure you’ve got the most recent update of the Uber app, and then open the settings menu.
-From there, scroll down to “Privacy” and the hit the Privacy Centre section.
-Then scroll across until you see your “how you use Uber” summary, and tap that.
+From there, scroll down to “Privacy” and then hit the Privacy Centre section.
+Then scroll across until you see your “how you use Uber” summary and tap that.
 Scroll down to the data browsing section and hit “View my Ratings” to see your own Uber star rating breakdown.

 And if you’ve never copped a one-star rating, I simply have to ask: how?